 Thunderbird defines rape as sexual assault involving an act of penetration and considers it to be an especially serious offense.
-Sexual assault includes both "stranger rape" and "acquaintance rape" (in which the assailant and victim know each other).
+Sexual assault includes both stranger rape and acquaintance rape (in which the assailant and victim know each other).

 Thunderbird is committed to educating the campus community in ways to prevent sexual harassment.
-The School has an obligation to respond to a complaint whether the complaint is on campus or a complaint of student-on-student sexual harassment that initially occurred off the Schools campus, outside a school's education program or activity.
+The school has an obligation to respond to a complaint whether the complaint is on campus or a complaint of student-on-student sexual harassment that initially occurred off the school's campus, outside the school's education program or activity.

 Conduct may constitute unlawful sexual harassment under Title IX even if the police do not have sufficient evidence of a criminal violation.
-Title IX requires the School to use the preponderance of evidence standard (i.e., it is more likely than not that sexual harassment or violence occurred).
+Title IX requires the school to use the preponderance of evidence standard (i.e., it is more likely than not that sexual harassment or violence occurred).
 Therefore, Thunderbird is not relieved of its duty to resolve sexual harassment complaints and must act even if a criminal investigation is on-going.